Clastify logo

 For ethene and bromine:

-Bromine water is orange-brown, but alkenes decolourize it even in the dark because the C=C bond reacts by addition.
-Alkanes don’t decolourize bromine water in the dark: their C–C and C–H σ bonds are comparatively strong and non-polar, so alkane bromination needs radical conditions such as UV light.
+Bromine water is orange-brown, but alkenes decolourize it, even in the dark, because the C=CC=C bond undergoes addition.
+Alkanes don’t decolourize bromine water in the dark.
+Their C–C and C–H σ\sigma bonds are comparatively strong and non-polar, so alkane bromination needs radical conditions such as UV light.

 Addition of hydrogen halides

-Hydrogen halides add across the double bond to produce halogenoalkanes:
+Hydrogen halides add across the double bond and form halogenoalkanes:

 For but-2-ene:

-A symmetrical alkene gives one structural product with HX.
-With an unsymmetrical alkene, two products may form; the major product is explained later using carbocation stability.
+A symmetrical alkene gives one structural product with HXHX.
+An unsymmetrical alkene may give two possible products.
+The major product is explained later using carbocation stability.

 Addition of water

-Water adds across a double bond in acidified conditions, forming an alcohol.
+Water adds across a double bond in acidified conditions to form an alcohol.
 This reaction is also called hydration, a reaction in which water is added to a molecule.

 For ethene: